Introduction

 Overview of the categories covered in the Typhoon HIL Software Manual

-Each other part of the Typhoon HIL Software Manual is focused on a particular software tool in the software toolchain:
+Each other part of the Typhoon HIL Software Manual is focused on a particular software tool, concept, or capability of the toolchain:

 -